A guide to MCC 7523: Automobile parking or parking lots

 How to verify your business's MCC

-Computer and software store owners should confirm their MCC classification to support proper transaction processing and avoid customer confusion regarding rewards eligibility.
-If you find that your business is incorrectly classified, for example, a computer peripheral retailer coded as an office supply store, contact your payment processor immediately to request reclassification.
+Parking service owners should confirm their MCC classification to ensure proper transaction processing and avoid customer confusion regarding rewards eligibility.
+If you find out that your business is incorrectly classified—for example, a parking garage coded as a car rental agency—contact your payment processor immediately to request reclassification.

-Here's how to verify your MCC classification is set up correctly:
+Here's how to verify if your MCC classification is set up correctly:

-• Contact Your Payment Processor: Your merchant services provider assigned the MCC code during account setup.
-To verify your classification, you can contact their customer service team or review the details outlined in your original merchant agreement documents.
+• Contact Your Payment Processor: Your merchant services provider assigned the MCC during account setup.
+To verify your classification, contact their customer service department or review the details outlined in your original merchant agreement documents.
+This is the most direct method.

-• Review Processing Statements: Your monthly merchant statements typically display the assigned MCC code.
-Look for a four-digit number located in the account information or business profile details section of the document to confirm your current code.
+• Review Processing Statements: Your monthly merchant statements typically display the assigned MCC.
+Look for a four-digit number in the account information or business profile section of the document to find your code and confirm its accuracy.

-• Check with Your Acquirer: The acquiring bank or financial institution that processes your payments maintains the MCC code in their system.
-Their merchant support team can confirm your current classification upon request and provide the necessary details.
+• Check with Your Acquirer: The acquiring bank or financial institution that processes your transactions also maintains the MCC in their system.
+Their merchant support team can confirm your current classification and provide guidance if a change is needed.

-• Test Transaction Method: Some merchants process a small test transaction and then check how it appears on a personal credit card statement.
-This method is less reliable than direct confirmation from your processor and may not always show the code.
+• Test Transaction Method: Some merchants run a small test transaction on a personal credit card and check how it appears on the statement.
+This method is less reliable than direct confirmation from your processor, as statement descriptions can sometimes be generic.

 How to choose a reliable payment service provider

-• Complex pricing models with hidden fees can erode profits.
-A flat-rate structure offers predictability.
+• Transparent pricing: Seek a provider with transparent, flat-rate pricing to avoid complex models that obscure the true cost.
 The JIM tap-to-pay app for iPhone and Android charges 1.99% per transaction with no setup costs, monthly fees, or premium card surcharges.

-• A processor should accept all major credit cards, including Visa, Mastercard, and Discover.
-Support for digital wallets like Apple Pay and Google Pay is also standard to meet customer expectations.
+• Payment method support: Your processor should accept all major credit cards like Visa, Mastercard, and Discover.
+Support for digital wallets, including Apple Pay and Google Pay, is also standard to meet modern customer expectations.

 Streamline payments with JIM

-Merchant Category Code 5045 is a four-digit classification number assigned to businesses that sell computers, peripherals, and software by payment networks and the International Organization for Standardization (ISO).
-This code identifies transactions from hardware retailers, software vendors, and electronics distributors.
-Payment processors use this classification to set interchange fees, create financial reports, and determine rewards program eligibility for cardholders.
+Merchant Category Code 7523 is a four-digit classification number assigned to automobile parking services by payment networks and the International Organization for Standardization (ISO).
+This code identifies transactions from businesses that primarily offer vehicle parking, such as public lots and garages.
+Payment processors use this code to categorize transactions for interchange fees, reporting, and credit card rewards programs.

 Can a business have multiple MCC codes?